book on the history of Hillsborough High School was released

 I (Louis Edwin Gates) was born in 1902 and my youngest brother,

-provided by Louis Edwin Gates, Jr., son of Louis Edwin Gates
+was provided by Louis Edwin Gates, Jr., son of Louis Edwin Gates

-and Mary Virginia Hefner, and provided here to Tampapix by Sally E. Tait Quinn, granddaughter of Louis Edwin Gates and Mary V.
+and Mary Virginia Hefner, to Sally E. Tait Quinn, granddaughter of Louis Edwin Gates and Mary V.

 HILLSBOROUGH COUNTY HIGH SCHOOL'S FOURTH HOME

 Owing to the disastrous freeze of 1895, the plan of Supt.
 Buchholz

 to erect a brick building for the High School had to be postponed.